 - Foolproof Lemon Olive Oil Cake (dairy-free) as the Ultimate Flex Upside-Down Cake, using apples, pears, plums, even plumped up dried fruit

-V is for VODKA and other Spirited Thanksgiving Cocktails
+V is for Vodka and Spirited Thanksgiving Cocktails

 - Pomegranate Champagne Cocktail